Last updated: March 2026

-Paytia is committed to complying with all applicable anti-money laundering laws and regulations in the countries in which it operates.
-We will not knowingly engage in transactions with or provide services to individuals or organizations who engage in money laundering, terrorist financing, or other financial crimes.
+Paytia is committed to complying with all applicable anti-money laundering laws and regulations in the countries in which it operates, including the Proceeds of Crime Act 2002, the Terrorism Act 2000 and the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017.
+We will not knowingly engage in transactions with or provide services to individuals or organisations who engage in money laundering, terrorist financing, or other financial crimes.

 This policy applies to all Paytia operations, employees, contractors, and third parties acting on behalf of Paytia, regardless of their location.
 All business units and functions within Paytia must comply with this policy.